jhsoftware/SimpleDNS-Docs/docs/df_reverse.md

 Reverse DNS is typically not as critical in as forward DNS - visitors will still reach your web-site just fine without any reverse DNS for your web-server IP or the visitor's IP.

-However there is one important exception: Many e-mail servers on the Internet (including AOL's) are configured to reject incoming e-mails from any IP address which does not have reverse DNS.
+However, there is one important exception: Many e-mail servers on the Internet (including AOL's) are configured to reject incoming e-mails from any IP address which does not have reverse DNS.

 So if you run your own e-mail server, reverse DNS must exist for the IP address that outgoing e-mail is sent from.

 In most cases it does not matter what the reverse DNS record for your IP address points to as long as it is there.
-If you host multiple domains on one e-mail server, just setup a single reverse DNS record to point to whichever domain name you consider primary.
+If you host multiple domains on one e-mail server, just set up a single reverse DNS record to point to whichever domain name you consider primary.

 (e-mail servers checking for reverse DNS know that it is normal to host many domains on a single IP address and it would be impossible to list all those domains in reverse DNS for the IP).